 - How many people/users need to access these records?

-- How will the records be stored, provided, and backed up?
+- How are records stored, provided, and backed up?

 - Should you run a test to benchmark the process?